Look--a FREE Printable Body Measurement Chart!

 And if you are faithfully doing workouts that are NOT giving you results, you need to know that, too.
 And then make the switch to T-Tapp!

-This is a powerful tool, one you will not want to skip when using T-Tapp workouts.
+This body measurement chart printable is a powerful tool, one you will not want to skip when using T-Tapp workouts.
 Or any workout, really!

 If your workouts are working, you should know it.
 And changes for the better in your measurements do NOT always show on the scale.
 In fact, they often do NOT show on the scale.

-Trying some quick workouts, like this 10 minute workout with kettlebells, or this free, streaming 10 minute rebounder workout, or maybe this 20 minute workout for those who have been sedentary for years, or even muscle-building workouts for women, this chart will help you know when you are making real progress, even when you may not see the needle move on your scale.
+Trying some quick workouts for busy moms, like this 10 minute kettlebell workout, or this free, streaming 10 minute rebounder workout, or maybe this 20 minute workout DVD for those who have been sedentary for years, or even muscle-building workouts for women, this chart will help you know when you are making real progress, even when you may not see the needle move on your scale.

 If there’s one thing that will help you stay motivated with your health regimen, it’s to see your progress each week!

-Taking weekly measurements is what kept me going when I first started doing T-Tapp workouts and lost 41 inches in several months.
+Taking weekly measurements is what kept me going when I first started doing a T-Tapp fat loss workout plan and lost 41 inches in several months.

 Why not make measurement taking more fun, by having a cute form to fill out?!